-To accomplish the above objectives, I have organized the class around a series of lectures and discussion sessions, as well as a variety of written assignments.
+To accomplish the above objectives, I have organized the class around a mixture of lecture, discussion, a wide array of materials, and a variety of written assignments.
+In general, Tuesday classes will follow a more traditional lecture format, while Thursday classes will typically emphasize discussion or participation in activities.
 The lectures and readings from the Chernotsky and Hobbs text (identified below) will introduce the peoples, places, events, and issues that we will focus on in our other readings and discussions.
 All assigned readings should be completed before class on the day they are assigned.
-You should come to every class (both lectures and discussion sessions) prepared to participate.
+You should come to every class prepared to participate.
 Indeed, the overall success of the class will depend to a significant degree on your willingness to engage in conversations about the course material.
-In addition to participating in class discussions, you will complete four papers of approximately 1200-1500 words (4-5 pages each) as well as five short online assignments.
+In addition to engaging in class, you will complete four papers of approximately 1200-1500 words (4-5 pages each) as well as five short online assignments.
+Finally, you will also complete an "it's your choice" assignment in which you get to decide what you will do (for example: make and post a short video, write a 500 word op-ed, write a reflection on a relevant experience, etc.-this is your opportunity to be creative).
 I will provide more details for each assignment as they draw near.